-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2013, 2014 AND 2015 (in thousands US dollars, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2014, 2015 AND 2016 (in thousands, except share and per share data)

-9. RELATED PARTY BALANCES AND TRANSACTIONS
+8. RELATED PARTY BALANCES AND TRANSACTIONS

-Prior to establishment of the Group and the transfer of Yirendai Business, CreditEase has provided the Yirendai Business with origination and servicing, sales and marketing, general and administrative services.
-The Group expects CreditEase to continue to provide certain support services, but to the extent CreditEase does not continue to provide such support, the Group established its own support systems.
+Prior to establishment of the Company and the transfer of Yirendai Business, Yirendai Business was carried out by various subsidiaries and variable interest entities of CreditEase.
+These CreditEase affiliated entities provided the Yirendai Business with origination and servicing, sales and marketing, general and administrative services.
 The Group recorded expenses of the above services on an allocation basis for the purpose of preparing the accompanying consolidated financial statements.
-After the transfer of Yirendai Business into the Group, the Group entered into a series of reorganization agreements with CreditEase that governed the relationship between CreditEase and the Group and provided for, among other things, the provision of services by CreditEase to the Group and the allocation of liabilities and obligations attributable or related to periods or events prior to and in connection with the initial public offering ("IPO").
+After the transfer of Yirendai Business into the Group, the Group entered into a series of reorganization agreements with CreditEase that governed the relationship between CreditEase and the Group and provided for, among other things, the provision of services by CreditEase to the Group and the allocation of liabilities and obligations attributable or related to periods or events prior to and in connection with IPO.
 These service transactions between the Group and CreditEase are herein referred to as related party transactions.

-The Yirendai Business' working capital requirements have historically been part of the corporate cash management program of CreditEase.
-For the purpose of cash flow presentation, please refer to Note 1 for details.
+The Yirendai Business has operated within CreditEase's corporate cash management program before the completion of the reorganization.
+For purposes of presentation in the consolidated statements of cash flows, cash support from CreditEase is presented as cash contribution from owner, please refer to Note 1 for details.

 The Group accounts for such related party transactions based on the series of reorganization agreements prior to the completion of reorganization and various services agreements after the completion of reorganization and reflects for all periods presented herein.
 Below summarizes the relationship with entities in CreditEase, and their nature of services provided to the Yirendai Business.
+Since the carve-out of Yirendai Business from CreditEase has been completed in March 2015, the cost and expense from CreditEase for such services were accounted as allocation cost for 2014 and as transaction service fee for 2015 and 2016.

-Total allocation cost and expense from CreditEase for such services were approximately \$2,301, \$16,060 and \$69,391 for the year ended December 31, 2013, 2014 and 2015, respectively, of which including provision of collection service amounted to \$8,\$54 and \$537, borrowers and investors acquisition and referral fee amounted to \$1,328, \$12,329 and \$64,476 and system supporting amounted to \$781,\$1,694 and \$4,155 for the year ended December 31, 2013, 2014 and 2015, respectively, which will be continuously provided by CreditEase after completion of IPO.
+The following table presents information about cost and expense from CreditEase for such services for the years ended December 31, 2014, 2015 and 2016, which will be continuously provided by CreditEase: